rickvandermey/angular-starterkit/README.md

 -   `nx run <project>:serve [options]`

 Because we are running localhost on SSL (https), you will need to generate a certificate and key, and place them in a folder called `build`.
 Run `npm run certificate:generate:mac` to create the required certificates and place them in the required folder.

-### Git hooks 🎯

-Git hooks are active, which means you only can commit when there are no linting errors, and all unit-tests succeeds.
-Other commmands can be implemented with `husky`.

-When using nvm, the default node should be > 14. `nvm alias stable default`

 ## Build